dudutaulois/glb-blender-sync/CONTRIBUTING.md

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.

-Thank you for contributing to the Sketchup to Blender Sync Add-on!
+Thank you for contributing to the GLB to Blender Sync Add-on!